Schools in Munich: Information about the educational system and school forms

 In Germany each federal state is responsible for their education system.
 It is mandatory for every child between the age of 6 and 15 to attend school.
-The following describes the Bavarian education system.
-School types and curricula differ slightly from state to state.
+The following describes the school system in Bavaria and thus in Munich.

-In the first four years, all children learn together in primary school.
-After primary school there are basically three types of secondary schools: Hauptschule, Realschule and Gymnasium.
-The child\'s performance at primary school determines which type of school they attend afterwards.
+In the first four years, all children learn together in primary school, or Grundschule in German.
+After the fourth grade, there are basically three types of secondary schools: Mittelschule, Realschule and Gymnasium.
+The child's performance at primary school determines which type of school they attend afterwards.
 There are no important exams at the end of year 4, but rather continuous assessment by means of regular little tests.
-If the average mark at the end of year 4 is a 2.0 or above, the child can be accepted to any Gymnasium in Bavaria.
-If the average is not achieved, the child may attend a probationary class for a few days at a Gymnasium, at the end of which the teacher decides whether the child is accepted into the school.

 A Mittelschule is a secondary school which prepares students for an apprenticeship.
 Basic skills, including a foreign language, are taught.
 The programme ends after the 9th or 10th year of schooling with the “Hauptschule” certificate ("Mittlerer Schulabschluss").

 Approximately a quarter of the children in Germany attend a Realschule.
 The education is less academic than in a Gymnasium.
 Students leave Realschule after the 10th grade with the so called "Mittlere Reife", equivalent to GCSE in Britain.
 After that they have several options, e.g. start an apprenticeship, attend vocational school or obtain the qualification to attend a polytechnic/university of applied sciences.